andrew/ultimate-awesome/README.md

 - [awesome-redis](https://github.com/JamzyWang/awesome-redis) - A curated list of amazingly awesome redis and redis ecosystem resources. .
 - [awesome-federated-learning](https://github.com/weimingwill/awesome-federated-learning) - All materials you need for Federated Learning:  blogs, videos, papers, and softwares, etc.
 - [Awesome-AIGC-3D](https://github.com/hitcslj/Awesome-AIGC-3D) - A curated list of awesome AIGC 3D papers.
+- [awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents.
 - [Awesome-Vision-Mamba-Models](https://github.com/Ruixxxx/Awesome-Vision-Mamba-Models) - [Official Repo] Visual Mamba: A Survey and New Outlooks.
 - [awesome-roslyn](https://github.com/ironcev/awesome-roslyn) - Curated list of awesome Roslyn books, tutorials, open-source projects, analyzers, code fixes, refactorings, and source generators.
 - [awesome-project-management](https://github.com/shahedbd/awesome-project-management) - Awesome lists about Project Management interesting and useful topics.
+- [awesome-note-taking](https://github.com/tehtbl/awesome-note-taking) - A curated list of awesome note-taking software.
 - [Awesome-Red-Teaming](https://github.com/0xMrNiko/Awesome-Red-Teaming) - List of Awesome Red Team / Red Teaming Resources  This list is for anyone wishing to learn about Red Teaming but do not have a starting point.
 - [Awesome-Efficient-Reasoning-LLMs](https://github.com/Eclipsess/Awesome-Efficient-Reasoning-LLMs) - [TMLR 2025] Stop Overthinking: A Survey on Efficient Reasoning for Large Language Models.
 - [awesome-instruction-datasets](https://github.com/jianzhnie/awesome-instruction-datasets) - A collection of awesome-prompt-datasets, awesome-instruction-dataset, to train ChatLLM such as chatgpt 收录各种各样的指令数据集, 用于训练  ChatLLM 模型。.